2. Develop a harmonized methodology to assess the state of soil degradation and conservation

 To secure this gender equality goal in the project three key issues are used: awareness raising, mobilization and data gathering.
 These issues are looked after within the research teams as well as among the stakeholders in the study sites.

-Concerning the mobilization it appears that the amount of men and women in the research teams are well balanced, the positions however are out of balance because there are more women among the early researchers and more men among the experienced researchers and higher positions.
+Concerning the mobilization it appears that the amount of men and women in the research teams were well balanced, the positions however are out of balance because there are more women among the early researchers and more men among the experienced researchers and higher positions.

 The stakeholders were identified by the topic of their involvement (agriculture, research, and water management etcetera), their role (land owner, community leader, retailer of products etc.), aim and sector (public/private) that relate them to the researched soil threat.
 Gender equality was mentioned in the preparation but not as a goal in itself.
 The results on the stakeholder participation in the first workshop show that some more effort can be made in the mobilization of women as well as men because they were out of balance.
 The data gathering among the stakeholders in the evaluation of the first workshop gave some interesting information.
 They were asked about their roles, their valuation of the soil ecosystem services (ESS), their approach of sustainable land management (SLM) and the impact on their roles when the land management changes.
 Women specifically reminded us of the health of future generations with sustainable soil management where men specifically mentioned terminology like efficiency related to crop production, the combination of these interpretations give a broad spectrum of the stakeholders valuation of the local soil and its possibilities.

-The approach for the following project periods is to continue with the awareness of the gender balance in mobilization of project staff and stakeholders and gather more gender disaggregated data on this gendered ESS/SLM perspective, on the roles and impact of changes in land management approaches mainly based on the information given by the project partners and the involved stakeholders and to use this information in communication and reporting on soil care.
+The approach for the following project periods was to continue with the awareness of the gender balance in mobilization of project staff and stakeholders and gather more gender disaggregated data on this gendered ESS/SLM perspective, on the roles and impact of changes in land management approaches mainly based on the information given by the project partners and the involved stakeholders and to use this information in communication and reporting on soil care.

 |P1 (2015)||Gender Equality Report.
 Reporting Period 1|